 The impending recession has negative consequences for climate change

 At the global level, the economy is facing a recession.
-It is to be expected that the Emissions will be at the same level again after the crisis, or even increase if in doubt.
+It is to be expected that the carbon emissions will be at the same level again after the crisis, or even increase if in doubt.
 Because of the recession, it is a great incentive for many - politically and economically motivated Economy to get going again as quickly as possible.

 It is likely that the economy will pick up strongly and overproduction will occur in order to catch up with consumption.
 As a consequence, there are increased emissions and the positive effects that are currently emerging are receding entirely.
 Climate experts and politicians therefore assume that it is more a question of short-term positive effects for climate protection.
 Confirmation that effective climate protection through drastic measures puts too much strain on the economy.